WattButler — Export Registration (SSEG) · Cape Town

 Your bills get a break.

 Cape Town homeowners with solar can offset their entire municipal bill (electricity, water, waste removal) by feeding excess power back to the grid.
 But only once your system is registered.
 We handle the application.
-You get the cash back.
+Bill credits offset your account; cash is paid only if a credit remains after all municipal charges.

 Typical Payback